artsy/arrow/README.md

   - [Netlify CMS][netlify_cms]
   - [Netlify admin][netlify_admin]
 * __Deployment:__
-  - Every push to `master`, whether via GitHub or NetlifyCMS, results in a new deployment of the static files to the [website][static_site_deployment], which is currently associated with [@anandaroop][anandaroop]'s Netlify account.
+  - Every push to `main`, whether via GitHub or NetlifyCMS, results in a new deployment of the static files to the [website][static_site_deployment], which is currently associated with [@anandaroop][anandaroop]'s Netlify account.
 * __Point People:__ [@anandaroop][anandaroop]

 ## Getting started